-• Pre-built binaries - Linux - macOS Homebrew Pre-built binaries • Using Docker - Pre-requisites Linux macOS - Using pre-built Docker images - Build your own Spicy container • Building from source - Prerequisites Linux macOS FreeBSD - Building Spicy • Parser development setup
+- Pre-built binaries

+- Linux

+- macOS

+- \ Homebrew

+- \ Pre-built binaries

+- Using Docker

+- Building from source

+- Prerequisites

+- \ Linux

+- \ macOS

+- \ FreeBSD

+- Building Spicy

+- Parser development setup

 We generally aim to follow Zeek's platform policy on which platforms to support and test.

 Note: Most of the installation options discussed in this chapter do not include the Zeek plugin for Spicy.
 We recommend installing the plugin through Zeek's package manager; see its installation instructions.